-Alcohol abuse can depress the central nervous system, as alcohol is a natural CNS depressant.
+Excessive alcohol use can depress the central nervous system, as alcohol is a natural CNS depressant.
 CNS depression can cause alterations in the neurologic, respiratory and cardiac status of the patient.
 This can lead to trouble with speech, judgment, and muscle coordination.
-Severe alcohol abuse may result in coma or death.
-Blood alcohol levels are useful for assessing alcohol abuse.
+Severe alcohol use may result in coma or death.
+Blood alcohol levels are useful for assessing alcohol use disorder.

-Alcohol abuse can produce gastrointestinal irritation, bleeding, and inflammation of the stomach lining leading to the development of gastritis, esophagitis, or esophageal tears (esophageal varices).
-In addition, the gastrointestinal inflammation leads to interruption in vitamin B absorption in the stomach.
+Alcohol use disorder can produce gastrointestinal irritation, bleeding, and inflammation of the stomach lining leading to the development of gastritis, esophagitis, or esophageal tears (esophageal varices).
+In addition, gastrointestinal inflammation leads to interruption in vitamin B absorption in the stomach.

-Chronic alcohol abuse can wear down and injure the heart muscle leading to inadequate contraction of the heart and decreased oxygen delivery to vital organs.
+Chronic alcohol use can wear down and injure the heart muscle leading to inadequate contraction of the heart and decreased oxygen delivery to vital organs.
 This produces alcohol induced cardiomyopathy.

-Alcohol abuse is one of the most common causes of acute pancreatitis.
-This occurs because alcohol irritates the stomach, liver, and pancreas producing inflammation and injuring the tissue.
-These leads to further difficulty with digestion and decreased production of important enzymes.
+Alcohol use disorder is one of the most common causes of acute pancreatitis.
+This occurs because alcohol irritates the stomach, liver, and pancreas, producing inflammation and injuring the tissue.
+This leads to further difficulty with digestion and decreased production of important enzymes.

-Alcohol is metabolized slowly in the liver, this enhances injury of the liver leading to liver inflammation, referred to as hepatitis, and scarring of the liver, also known as cirrhosis.
+Alcohol is metabolized slowly in the liver, enhancing injury of the liver and leading to liver inflammation, referred to as hepatitis, and scarring of the liver, also known as cirrhosis.

-Alcohol abuse reduces the body’s ability to defend itself from infection causing immunosuppression.
+Excessive alcohol use reduces the body’s ability to defend itself from infection, causing immunosuppression.
 This can occur due to impaired nutrition.
 Leukopenia and thrombocytopenia further lead to immunosuppression.

-Alcohol abuse decreases the ability of the body to function properly.
-Sexual dysfunction may occur in both women and men who engage in alcohol abuse.
-Men may experience erectile dysfunction and women may experience interruptions in menstruation.
+Excessive alcohol use decreases the body's ability to function properly.
+Sexual dysfunction may occur in both women and men who use alcohol excessively.
+Men may experience erectile dysfunction, and women may experience interruptions in menstruation.

-There are a number of available screening tools including the AUDIT and CAGE assessment.
-The CAGE assessment asks a series of questions including if the patient has ever felt the need to Cut down, if the patient has ever been Annoyed with criticism about their drinking, if they have ever felt Guilty for drinking, or if they have ever started the day of with a drink as an “Eye-opener.”
-Two or more “yes” answers to the CAGE assessment indicate alcohol abuse.
-The Alcohol Use Disorders Identification Test (AUDIT) is a 10 question tool that the patient answers the questions responding with a Likert 5 point scale.
+There are a number of available screening tools, including the AUDIT and CAGE assessments.
+The CAGE assessment asks a series of questions, including if the patient has ever felt the need to Cut down, if the patient has ever been Annoyed with criticism about their drinking, if they have ever felt Guilty for drinking, or if they have ever started the day off with a drink as an “Eye-opener.”
+Two or more “yes” answers to the CAGE assessment indicate alcohol use disorder.
+The CAGE questionnaire is used in numerous settings, particularly hospitals, during routine admissions.
+The Alcohol Use Disorders Identification Test (AUDIT) is a 10-question tool that the patient answers the questions responding with a Likert 5-point scale.
 A score of 8 or more in men and 7 or more in women indicates problems with alcohol use.

 *Average video play time: 2-3 minutes